 When you buy a condominium, townhouse or another type of property in a planned development such as a leased land property or a gated community, you are obligated to join that community’s homeowners’ association (HOA).
 The Homeowners Association has a fee.
 It’s usually paid pay monthly or annually.
 HOA Mexico fees cover the upkeep of common areas and the building.

-What do HOA fees cover exactly?
+What do Homeowners association fees cover?

 For condominium owners, HOA fees typically cover the costs of maintaining the building’s common areas.
 Areas such as lobbies, patios, landscaping, swimming pools, and elevators.
 Often, the fees cover some common utilities, such as water/sewer fees and garbage disposal.